carpentries-incubator/intro-image-classification-cnn/episodes/06-conclusion.md

 #### Choosing a pretrained model

 If your data and problem is very similar to what others have done, a pre-trained network might be preferable.
 Even if your problem is different, if the data type is common (for example images), you can use a pre-trained network and fine-tune it for your problem.
-A large number of openly available pre-trained networks can be found in the [Model Zoo], [pytorch hub] or [tensorflow hub].
+A large number of openly available pre-trained networks can be found online, including:
+- [Model Zoo]
+- [pytorch hub]
+- [tensorflow hub]
+- [GitHub]

 ### What else do I need to know?